Europa League group stage draw: all you need to know

 How does the draw work?

-- Before the draw, the 48 teams will be split into four seeding pots determined by the club coefficient rankings.
+- Before the draw, the 48 teams were split into four seeding pots determined by the club coefficient rankings.
 Each of the eventual 12 groups will contain one team from each seeding tier.

-- No team can play a club from their own association, with the exact draw procedure to be confirmed before the ceremony.
+- No team can play a club from their own association.
+Based on decisions taken by the UEFA Executive Committee, clubs from Russia and Ukraine must not be drawn in the same group.

 Will some clubs be paired?